mr5z/ExLang/README.md

 A `dto` is pure data with no behavior, no dependencies, and no identity.
 Two DTOs with the same property values are considered equal.
 DTOs are always sealed and cannot be inherited.

 A `dto` has no fields.
 All members are read-only properties declared with bare `name: Type` syntax.
 The compiler manages storage implicitly. `@Mutable` and setter accessors are not valid on a `dto` and are compile errors.

+Because a `dto` has no fields, there is no private storage and no accessor logic.
+The compiler handles all storage entirely.
+This is by design: a `dto` that needs private storage or custom accessor logic is no longer purely a data transfer shape and should be rethought as an `object`.

 ```
 dto Point {